Top 5 Tips For Chinese New Year Travel

-6. Chinese people prepare a lot of luxurious and delicious food during the Spring Festival, what they eat is rich in calories, and people may get sick by having too much Chinese New Year food.
-It'd better prepare some medicines in advance and try to have good control of the temptation of the delicacies.
+6. Chinese people prepare a lot of luxurious and delicious food during the Spring Festival, what they eat is rich in calories, and people may get sick from having too much Chinese New Year food.
+It'd be better to prepare some medicines in advance and try to have good control of the temptation of the delicacies.

 5. Know the Spring Festival Travel Period before Your trip

-Get to know the Chinese spring festival travel period before to avoid any unpleasant surprise on your trip.
+Get to know the Chinese spring festival travel period before to avoid any unpleasant surprises on your trip.